Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Conclusion

 \section{Conclusion}

 In this work, we develop a simple methodology for treatment effect model/estimator selection which pools the performance of estimators across RCTs.
 The methodology allows us to compare estimators on a held-out data fold in an unbiased way.
-The results align with a priori intuitions of estimator performance.
-Our primary insight is that we should be trading off variance for more bias to reduce the MSE of treatment effect estimation in problems with heavy tails.
-In particular, reweighting the pretreatment least-squares estimator and Winsorization both have the potential to improve the accuracy of treatment effect estimation.
+The results align with a priori intuitions of estimator performance for our data corpus.
+One insight is that we should be trading off variance for more bias to reduce the MSE of treatment effect estimation in problems with heavy tails.
 Further investigation into better estimators (as judged by their held-out MSE) and their coverage is warranted.
-Similarly, investigating the theoretical properties and limitations of our aggregation framework is worthwhile.
+The methodology also naturally lends itself to the question of when to roll out treatments, by allowing the comparison of different roll out policies based based on their estimated cumulative financial impact.
+We found that the standard policy of rolling out treatments for which the estimated ATE is significantly positive is far from optimal for our RCT corpus.
+In particular, a much more aggressive roll out policy can more than double the financial impact of decisions based on the RCTs run at Amazon.

-The methodology also naturally lends itself to the question of when to roll out treatment.
-Specifically, the methodology can be used compare different roll out policies based on their estimated cumulative financial impact.
-As might have been expected, the traditional policy of rolling out treatments for which the ATE is positive and statistically significant was found to be far from optimal for our RCTs corpus.
-In fact, a much more aggressive roll out policy using a critical $t$-statistic of $-1.96$ or an online regression model would more than double the financial impact of decisions based on the RCTs run at Amazon.
+While our corpus consists of RCTs at Amazon run over several years, we hope our primary methodological contribution -- to propose a cross-validation-like methodology to evaluate TE estimators and their corresponding decisions -- can be used to objectively evaluate causal inference techniques in settings where large corpora of RCTs are available.